The Pixel Watch 3 is Google’s latest flagship smartwatch, replacing the Google Pixel Watch 2 that arrived in October 2022.

 The Watch 3, for example, offers better integration with more Google devices and services.
 Most apps – like Google Wallet or Google Assistant – will work the same as they did on the Watch 2, though there is now proper offline Google Maps support, the ability to view Nest cameras and doorbells from the wrist, and also Google TV control.

-Google’s AI can also take calls, record memos, or listen out for songs while you’re on the go, which can be accessed later on your watch or phone.
-And there’s UWB support which, while unlocking key support for BMW/Mini owners, is very useful for precise Find My Device support.
+Google’s AI can also take calls, record memos, or listen to songs while you’re on the go, which can be accessed later on your watch or phone.
+There’s also UWB support, which, while unlocking key support for BMW/Mini owners, is very useful for precise Find My Device support.

-These are all exclusive to the Pixel Watch 3 – yet, as we say, the core of Wear OS remains virtually identical between these generations.
-Unless you’ve been craving one of these features – and we’d be surprised if you have been – there’s no real reason to upgrade in this area.
+These are all exclusive to the Pixel Watch 3, yet, as we say, the core of Wear OS remains virtually identical between these generations.
+Unless you’ve been craving one of these features—and we’d be surprised if you have—there’s no real reason to upgrade in this area.

 Health and activity tracking

-The Pixel Watch 3 offers quite a few notable upgrades from the previous generation, though these are almost exclusively software-related changes.
+The Pixel Watch 3 initially offered quite a few fitness-tracking upgrades from the previous generation, though a December 2024 update to the Pixel Watch 1/2 means these are no longer exclusive.

-We found these three features to add a new, more sporty dimension to the Pixel Watch/Fitbit experience, and it’s all the better for a few more serious activity insights rather than something like Active Zone Minutes, which we’ve always found quite shrug-worthy.
+These three features add a more sporty dimension to the Pixel Watch/Fitbit experience, and it’s all the better for a few more serious activity insights rather than something like Active Zone Minutes, which we’ve always found quite shrug-worthy.

-There’s more available for runners, too, who can access metrics like cadence, ground contact time, and vertical oscillation with the Pixel Watch 3.
+There’s more available for runners, too, who can access metrics like cadence, ground contact time, and vertical oscillation.

 Google also stated that the Pixel Watch 3’s heart rate tracking algorithms for running have been tweaked to provide better accuracy.
 Yet, we’ve found both generations to be accurate compared to a chest strap in multiple activity types, so we wouldn’t grade it as a reason to upgrade.